alaindanet/plant-interactions-stress-strategies/README.md

 - Keep grazing treatment in my proposal.
 Relevant because no results exist about that.
 - Better to put one sapling in monoculture treatment.
 - Artemisia is not a good facilitator of Antyllis (Mart's results).

+## With Sonia (13/02/2015)

+- Keep 3 saplings in monoculture treatment
+- Keep may be one stress treatment (grazing) and collaborate with Susana student for same protocol with water stress